 Evaluate Market Demand

-Research the market to ensure there’s a need for your product or service.
-Look for gaps in the market that you could fill.
+Research the market to ensure there’s a need for your product or service and to look for gaps that you could fill.

 Assess Startup Costs